-Big beautiful salads don’t have to wither away with the summer heat.
-This harvest inspired Cobb Salad is loaded with the rich flavors of fall and topped with a creamy corn and poblano dressing that is to die for!
+Harvest Salad (Cobb Style) – Loaded with the rich flavors of fall and topped with a creamy corn and poblano dressing that is to die for!
 Bring on fall… and greens.

 I usually start thinking about cobb salad in the spring and stop thinking about it by the end of summer.
 But why?

 We need our veggies all year long and there are so many fall ingredients that would be perfect on a hearty cobb salad.
-This month KitchenAid challenged me to PUT CORN ON THE COBB, or make an autumn-inspired Cobb Salad using corn off the cob, and to make a video of it!
+This month KitchenAid partnership challenged me to PUT CORN ON THE COBB or make an autumn-inspired Cobb Salad using corn off the cob.
+(And make a video for their youtube channel.)

-Usually I’m a behind the scenes kind of girl, but I jumped at the opportunity to turn crisp sweet harvest corn into a bright and creamy salad dressing using my KitchenAid® Blender.
-There are certainly traditional ingredients on a cobb salad that most people expect to see… hard boiled eggs, bacon, ham or chicken, blue cheese, tomatoes, avocado.
-Yet I discovered if you keep a few traditional ingredients, you can easily swap out the rest with ingredients to suite your seasonal cravings.
+Usually, I’m a behind the scenes kind of girl, but I jumped at the opportunity to turn crisp sweet harvest corn into a bright and creamy salad dressing using my KitchenAid® Blender.
+There are certainly traditional ingredients on a cobb salad that most people expect to see… hard-boiled eggs, bacon, ham or chicken, blue cheese, tomatoes, avocado.
+Yet I discovered if you keep a few traditional ingredients, you can easily swap out the rest with ingredients to suit your seasonal cravings.